funkydan2/aussie_school_holidays_skill/README.md

 ## Installation Instructions

 If you want to use this code on your own server, you need to kick things off by running `node install.js` to create the initial database.

+## Extra Tools
+[Open Web Calendar](https://openwebcalendar.herokuapp.com) is a online `.ics` viewer to help you examine the source calendars.